 What if I have a weakened immune system?

-People with special health needs such as those who have a severely weakened immune system (the immunocompromised); including some people with HIV and AIDS, transplant recipients, dialysis patients and cancer patients; should talk to their doctor about potential risks from drinking rainwater.
-These people, and the very young or very old, may wish to take extra care by using only boiled, bottled or micro-filtered water and avoiding foods and beverages that may contain rainwater.
+Elderly people and very young children may also wish to take extra care by using only boiled, bottled or micro-filtered water and avoiding foods and beverages that may contain rainwater.
 Please contact your doctor or local Public Health Unit if you require additional information on this issue.

 Rainwater can be by disinfected by bringing to a rolling boil, and allowed to cool before drinking.